Underarm bowling: Lob bowling

 It was used in the game in the 19th century, where trajectory was the most important consideration.
 Lob bowlers, both right and left-handed, sometimes attempted 'donkey drops', attempting to pitch the ball on the stumps from as great a height as possible, preferably with the ball descending behind the batsman standing at the crease.

 The last regular bowler of lobs in international cricket was George Simpson-Hayward, in the period before the First World War.
 He bowled with a much lower trajectory than most earlier lob bowlers, imparting great spin to the ball with constant variation of pace as well.

 Others famous "lobsters" include Digby Jephson.
 As an underarm bowler he had an action a little like setting a wood in crown green bowling.

-The last specialist lob bowler to play first-class cricket in England was Trevor Molony who made three appearances in the County Championship for Surrey in 1921, by which time the style was already essentially defunct.
+The last specialist lob bowler to play cricket in England was Trevor Molony who made three appearances in the County Championship for Surrey in 1921, by which time the style was already essentially defunct.

 Charles Palmer (1919–2005), who played for Worcestershire and Leicestershire, sometimes used donkey-drops to good effect.

 Sir Arthur Conan Doyle wrote a story about a similar style of bowling called The Story of Spedegue's Dropper.

-Today the laws pertaining to the bowling of "beamers" would be likely to render that kind of bowling illegal, and it would probably be deemed a no-ball.
-In accordance with Law 41.7.1, a ball that passes the batsman's waist height on the full is a no-ball.
+Today Law 41.7.1 forbids the bowling of "beamers", which renders the ball an illegal no-ball if it passes above the batter's waist height on the full.
+Any bowler doing so by intent would now be further sanctioned for bowling a deliberate beamer (which is considered both dangerous and unfair even at slow speed), but there is nothing to stop the ball from being lobbed, as long as it pitches short enough to pass the popping crease below waist height, and such a ball would still pose a challenge to the batter.

 Lob bowling is still sometimes found in low-level village cricket; these deliveries are known as donkey-drops.
 More usually these are over-arm deliveries; but round-arm is also possible and would more closely approximate a traditional lob.